 Earth Sheltered Greenhouse

-Now, working in partnership with the O’Brien Farm Foundation, with support and contributions from a growing list of local businesses and contractors, we are raising the building, hoping it will be operational by the Spring of 2021.
+We began the construction phase, in partnership with the O’Brien Farm Foundation, with additional support from a growing list of local businesses and contractors, in 2021.
+We are still waiting for work on the building to be completed, hoping to have it operational as a demonstration and training site by the Spring of 2023.

-Here is an article published in the MUN Gazette, describing our current partnership.
+Here is an article published in the MUN Gazette, describing the partnership behind this project.